NCSU-App-Development-Club/react-native-s25/README.md

 An example can be found here: https://tallycount.app/

-When you are finished, add it to this repo in the `counter-wireframes` folder by doing the following:
+When you are finished, add it to this repo in the `counter-designs` folder by doing the following:

 1. Clone the repo to your local machine: